dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 At the end of the script, a main summary file is written to the `-i` directory, called `Convert_All_tsv.summary.txt`.
 This has a complete summary of every dataset (resulting from every filtered tsv file).
 This file can be used to compare the datasets and make critical decisions about which one to select for analyses.

+**If you are using `Convert_All_tsv.py` to create output files for `populations.haplotypes.tsv` files not created with this pipeline, you will have to follow the specific directory structure above and the naming conventions explained in `Filter_All_tsv.py`.**

 ## Script Arguments <a name=CTSA></a>